What it Means

 The results of on-site observations, that are conducted by objective observers, gives programs another tool to reflect on program quality improvement.
 The tools used for Great Start to Quality are research-based and used in many other states; some internationally.

-If a program receives an On-Site Observation and does not meet the threshold scores, it simply maintains the Enhancing Quality level and can be supported by Quality Improvement Coaches to create goals based on the results.
+If a program receives an On-Site Observation and does not meet the threshold scores, it simply maintains the Enhancing Quality-Validated level and can be supported by Quality Improvement Coaches to create goals based on the results.

 How to Receive an On-Site Observation